vks5639/TSWD-Portfolio/final-project-part-two.md

 # Wireframes / storyboards
 Using my sketch from Part 1, I further developed my story outline and relevant components visually through the use of wireframing/storyboards.
 I have used Shorthand to share the data visualizations of the critical elements of my story with the readers.

-Please find my story outline draft build on Shorthand below.
+Please find my story outline draft built on Shorthand below.

 # User research